Mohannadcse/DepsRAG/README.md

 DepsRAG uses a **multi-agent system** with the following specialized agents:

-### 1. **AssistantAgent** (Team Leader)
+### 1. **Team Coordinator** (Agno Team)
-- Orchestrates the entire workflow
+- Orchestrates the end-to-end workflow
-- Breaks down complex questions into simpler steps
-- Aggregates responses from other agents
-- Coordinates with other specialized agents
+- Delegates package/graph tasks to DependencyGraphAgent
+- Delegates web/security tasks to SearchAgent
+- Synthesizes member outputs into one response
+- Delegates to CriticAgent for validation before final delivery

 ### 2. **DependencyGraphAgent**
 - Builds dependency graphs using the deps.dev API
+- Assembles the full dependency graph in memory first, including cross-ecosystem dependencies
+- Enriches root graph nodes with artifact/native-module metadata (PyPI, NPM, Cargo, and Go)
+- Uploads nodes and relationships to Neo4j in one atomic write query
 - Translates natural language to Cypher queries
 - Executes queries on the Neo4j knowledge graph
 - Provides graph visualization capabilities